LaurentOngaro/UEVaultManager/docs/source/usage.rst

       --tsv                   List assets in TSV format
       --json                  List assets in JSON format
       -f,  --force-refresh    Force a refresh of all asset metadata.
 It could take some time !
 If not forced, the cached data will be used
-      -fc, --filter-category  Filter assets by category.
+      --offline               Only print info available offline.
+It will use files saved previously, do not log in -fc, --filter-category  Filter assets by category.
 Search against the asset category in the marketplace.
 Search is case-insensitive and can be partial
       -o,  --output <file>    The file name (with path) where the list should be written to